scorum/scorum/doc/testing.md

 operation_time_tests // Tests of Scorum operations that include a time based component (ex. vesting withdrawals) serialization_tests  // Tests related of serialization
 ```
+and so on...

 # Code Coverage Testing

-If you have not done so, install lcov `brew install lcov`
+If you have not done so, install lcov `apt install lcov`

 ```
 cmake -D BUILD_SCORUM_TESTNET=ON -D ENABLE_COVERAGE_TESTING=true -D CMAKE_BUILD_TYPE=Debug .